 The duration of the Montana driving license suspension or revocation period will generally vary, depending on the type of offense and your behind-the-wheel history.
 Different misdemeanors may lead to a suspended drivers license in MT for a period lasting from 30 days to several years.
 The following list outlines some of the most common violations and the corresponding penalty periods:

-- First conviction of driving while under the influence (drivers younger than 21): A 90-day driving license suspension.
+- A first conviction of driving while under the influence (drivers younger than 21): A 90-day driving license suspension.

-- Second conviction of minors for a DUI offense: A suspension of six months.
+- A second conviction of minors for a DUI offense: A suspension of six months.